-Two internal examinations, each is of 10 marks .The average of the two internal tests shall be considered for the award of marks.
-Submission of day to day work - 15 marks.
+• Two internal examinations, each is of 10 marks .The average of the two internal tests shall be considered for the award of marks.

-Attendance - 5 marks.

-Recounting of Marks in the End Examination Answer Books: A student can request for re-counting of his/her answer book on payment of a prescribed fee.
-Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. a) Supplementary Examinations: A student who failed to secure the required credits can appear for a supplementary examination, as per the schedule announced by the college.
-Improvement Examinations: A student who failed to secure SGPA of at least 5.00 in a semester can reappear for the external examination of the required courses of the semester for an improvement in SGPA, with the approval from HOD and faculty advisor.
+- Submission of day to day work 15 marks. - Continuous Assessment 5 marks. - 8.
+Recounting of Marks in the End Examination Answer Books: A student can request for recounting of his/her answer book on payment of a prescribed fee. - 9.
+Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. - 10.
+Supplementary Examinations: A student who has failed to secure the required credits can appear for a supplementary examination, as per the schedule announced by the College. - 11.
 Malpractices in Examinations: Disciplinary action shall be taken in case of malpractices during Mid/ End-examinations as per the rules framed by the Academic Council.
-Academic Requirements: